 South Draw Road

 The South Draw Road is a non-maintained, high-clearance 4-wheel-drive road that extends from Pleasant Creek to the park boundary near Tantalus Flats.
 The South Draw Road is rough and rocky, includes several creek crossings, and, in inclement weather, becomes impassable to even 4-wheel-drive vehicles.
+It is not recommended.
 The South Draw Road is reached by following the Pleasant Creek Road 2.8 miles (4.5 km) from the end of the Scenic Drive to the crossing at Pleasant Creek.
 The South Draw Road exits the park 5 miles (8.1 km) from Pleasant Creek, and, after a further 5.7 miles (9.1 km), meets Utah Highway 12.
 The access to the South Draw Road from Boulder Mountain is at 8,500 feet (2,591 m) and can be closed in winter due to snow.